 The Calm Without the Storm

 Throughout my 27 years in professional kitchens, I’ve seen and suffered a lot of different management styles – from the outright hostile, to the passive aggressive, to total apathy, to a “the sky is falling” mentality.
 And in my personal experience, there’s only one style that really works.
 The road to success revolves around calm, steady leadership, and a mutual respect for each other.
-Chef Michael Cerny, our Chef Partner at our downtown Austin location, has mastered this specific style.
+Chef Michael Cerny, our Regional Chef Partner, has mastered this specific style.
 In the past 10 years, I’ve never seen him react negatively or get angry for any reason.
 I’ve seen cooks move to new cities or states to work with him because of his unique leadership and passionate commitment to developing his staff and allowing them to showcase their strengths.

 Cerny grew up in the woods of Palm Bay, Florida and his father ran a restaurant.
 In his teenage years, according to him, he got really lazy and just wanted to play video games.
 His desire to purchase said video games led him to ask his dad for a job.
 His reply?
 “I’d fire you the first day.”
 However, late one night (while he was – you guessed it – playing video games) his father told him that he’d better be prepared to get up in the morning because he was the new dishwasher.
 I’m assuming that young Mike did a good job, but to be honest, I never asked him.
 It’s probably a safe assumption because if it wasn’t, we wouldn’t be talking about him today.

 Cerny attended culinary class in high school and soon realized that he had the potential and interest to pursue a gastronomy career.
 After all, everyone needs to eat.
 Young Cerny’s mother was absolutely adamant that he obtained a college degree and so, after receiving a scholarship to Johnson and Wales, he packed his bags for Miami.